doctorfree/nvim-lazyman/README.md

 window.
 Alternately, executing the Neovim command `:Lazyman` will also bring up the `lazyman` command in a Neovim terminal.

+To use the Neovim Terminal in interactive mode allowing input to the `lazyman` prompt, while in the Neovim Terminal enter Insert mode by typing 'i' or 'a'.

 If [Asciiville](https://github.com/doctorfree/Asciiville) is installed, pressing `,A` or executing the `:Asciiville` Neovim command will execute the `asciiville` command in a Neovim floating terminal window.